Package 5-3: Sight words

 You can slow down the learning by pausing and providing more time to practise.

-If your child is finding forming the letters difficult to write the words, write the words on the page in a light colour such as yellow and encourage them to trace the words instead.
+If your child is finding forming the letters difficult to write, write the words on the page in a light colour such as yellow and encourage them to trace the words instead.

 Activity too easy?

-If your child is finding these words easy, extend the activity by asking your child to say these words in interesting sentences.
+If your child is finding these words easy, extend the activity by asking your child to say and write these words into sentences.

-- Be a word detective and look for the words in books, catalogues and magazines.
+Be a word detective and look for the words in books.

-- Find the words in magazines and cut them out, and stick on a page to make a collage.
+Find the words in magazines and cut them out.
+You can stick them on a page to make a collage.